DinoChiesa/apigee-el/README.md

 # apigee-edge-el

-Module for interacting with Apigee Edge, and for creating and modifying Apigee Edge assets.
+Emacs elisp module for interacting with Apigee Edge, and for creating and modifying Apigee Edge assets.

-## Using
+## Using it

 Apigee Edge is an API platform that allows you to configure smart HTTP proxies for your APIs.
 Within the proxies you can configure Apigee to do things like :
  - verify an inbound API key